 My family took a road trip down to Hampton VA back in July.
 I was raised in the Hampton and Newport News area of Virginia so I never really saw it as a tourist attraction.
 After reaching out to the Hampton Visitor Center for recommendations regarding suggestions for family activities during our visit, my mind has changed.
 There are so many fun kid-friendly activities!
-Although my family did not have time to visit any of the attraction because our schedule was filled with a variety of family events and celebrations, I noted 12 interesting places that I would love for my family to experience during future visits…
+Although my family did not have time to visit any of the attractions because our schedule was filled with a variety of family events and celebrations, I noted 12 interesting places that I would love for my family to experience during future visits…

 Six Hampton VA Indoor Activities for Families